ProgrammerDan/magrathea2/README.md

 Magrathea 2.0
 =============

-This is a solution to the code-golf problem (Magrathea 2.0)[http://codegolf.stackexchange.com/questions/22192/magrathea-2-0-building-mountains].
+This is a solution to the code-golf problem [Magrathea 2.0](http://codegolf.stackexchange.com/questions/22192/magrathea-2-0-building-mountains).
 Feel free to fork and improve.

 A few usage notes: